Laos: Lan Xang

 Laos traces its history to the kingdom of Lan Xang ('million elephants'), which was founded in the 13th century by a Lao prince, Fa Ngum, whose father had his family exiled from the Khmer Empire.
-Fa Ngum, with 10,000 Khmer troops, conquered many Lao principalities in the Mekong river basin, culminating in the capture of Vientiane.
-Ngum was descended from a long line of Lao kings that traced back to Khoun Boulom.
-He made Theravada Buddhism the state religion, and Lan Xang prospered.
-His ministers, unable to tolerate his ruthlessness, forced him into exile to the present-day Thai province of Nan in 1373, where he died.
+Fa Ngum, with 10,000 Khmer troops, conquered some Lao principalities in the Mekong river basin, culminating in the capture of Vientiane.
+Ngum was descended from a line of Lao kings that traced back to Khoun Boulom.
+He made Theravada Buddhism the state religion.
+His ministers, unable to tolerate his ruthlessness, forced him into exile to what is later the Thai province of Nan in 1373, where he died.
 Fa Ngum's eldest son, Oun Heuan, ascended to the throne under the name Samsenethai and reigned for 43 years.
-Lan Xang became an important trade centre during Samsenthai's reign, but after his death in 1421 it collapsed into warring factions for nearly a century.
+Lan Xang became a trade centre during Samsenthai's reign, and after his death in 1421 it collapsed into warring factions for nearly a century.

 In 1520, Photisarath came to the throne and moved the capital from Luang Prabang to Vientiane to avoid a Burmese invasion.
-Setthathirath became king in 1548, after his father was killed, and ordered the construction of what became the symbol of Laos, That Luang.
-Settathirath disappeared in the mountains on his way back from a military expedition into Cambodia, and Lan Xang fell into more than seventy years of instability, involving both Burmese invasion and civil war.
+Setthathirath became king in 1548, after his father was killed, and ordered the construction of That Luang.
+Settathirath disappeared in the mountains on his way back from a military expedition into Cambodia, and Lan Xang fell into more than 70 years of "instability", involving Burmese invasion and civil war.

 In 1637, when Sourigna Vongsa ascended the throne, Lan Xang further expanded its frontiers.
-His reign is often regarded as Laos's golden age.
 When he died without an heir, the kingdom split into three principalities.
 Between 1763 and 1769, Burmese armies overran northern Laos and annexed Luang Prabang, while Champasak eventually came under Siamese suzerainty.

 Chao Anouvong was installed as a vassal king of Vientiane by the Siamese.
 He encouraged a renaissance of Lao fine arts and literature and improved relations with Luang Phrabang.
 Under Vietnamese pressure, he rebelled against the Siamese in 1826.
 The rebellion failed, and Vientiane was ransacked.
 Anouvong was taken to Bangkok as a prisoner, where he died.

 In a time period where the acquisition of humans was a priority over the ownership of land, the warfare of pre-modern Southeast Asia revolved around the seizing of people and resources from its enemies.
 A Siamese military campaign in Laos in 1876 was described by a British observer as having been "transformed into slave-hunting raids on a large scale".